-Despite the effects of the 2012 Tax Reform (as defined below), including increased taxes, over the price level, annualized inflation at the end of September 2013 was 5.1%, which was in line with the target rate set by the Central Bank, principally due to a slowdown of economic growth.
-For the 2013 fiscal year, the Central Bank had established an inflation target of 5.0%, plus or minus 1%.
-By December 2013, the annual rate of inflation was 3.9%, while average inflation for 2013 was 4.8%.
-For the 2014 fiscal year, the Central Bank has established an inflation target of 4.5%, plus or minus 1%.
+Despite the effects of the 2012 Tax Reform, including increased taxes, over the price level, inflation in the first half of 2013 was 4.8%, which was below the target rate set by the Central Bank, due to a slowdown of economic growth.
+For the 2013 fiscal year, the Central Bank has established an inflation target of 5.0%, plus or minus 1%.
 For more information on inflation in the Republic, see "The Monetary System-Inflation."

-In the Dominican financial system, interest rates fell in response to the reductions in the monetary policy rate during the second half of 2012.
+In the Dominican financial system, interest rates began to fall in response to the reductions in the monetary policy rate during the second half of 2012.
 This trend continued during the first half of 2013, particularly after additional reductions to the monetary policy rate and lower reserve requirements.
-However, due to the increase of the monetary policy rate in August 2013, the lending and deposit rates of commercial banks increased from September 2012 to September 2013 over 58 and 123 basis points, respectively.
-Nonetheless, private loans continued to grow as the lower reserve requirements still stimulated the banks to expand its lending.
+The lending and deposit rates of commercial banks decreased from June 2012 to June 2013 over 380 and 480 basis points, respectively.
 For more information on inflation in the Republic, see "The Monetary System-Liquidity and Credit Aggregates."